neo4j-graph-examples/entity-resolution/README.md

 ## Preparing the Graph: Loading data and creating Entities and Relationships
 In this guide, we will perform below steps:

-* Load: Load information from external CSV files and create entities
+* Load: Load nodes and relationship information from external CSV files and create entities
-* Index: Index nodes based on label
-* Relate: Establish connections (relationships) between entities
+* Relate: Establish more connections (relationships) between entities
-* Test: Perform basic querying with on loaded data
+* Test: Perform basic querying with Cypher on loaded data
 * ER: Perform Entity Resolution based on similarity and do record linkage
 * Recommend: Generate recommendation based on user similarities / preferences
-* Additional: Find similar users by preferences
+* Additional: Try couple of preference based similarities and recommendation examples

 ### Notes
 In this demonstration, we have used Neo4j APOC (Awesome Procedures on Cypher) and Neo4j GDS (Graph Data Science) libraries few Cypher queries.
 To execute the Cypher queries with APOC or GDS functions, you will need to add these libraries as plugins to your Neo4j database instance.
 For more details on APOC and GDS, please refer below links.